 |Disobeying a Nevada DUI checkpoint||Record Seal wait time|

-Note that a misdemeanor DUI conviction has a seven (7) year waiting period, whether or not a checkpoint was involved.
-And felony DUIs may never be sealed.9
+Note that a misdemeanor DUI conviction has a seven (7) year waiting period for a record seal, whether or not a checkpoint was involved.
+And felony DUI convictions may never be sealed.9

 Call us if you have been charged . . . .

 Whether or not your DUI arrest occurred at a Nevada checkpoint, our Las Vegas criminal defense attorneys can help.
 In many cases, we can get DUI charges reduced or dismissed due to police misconduct and other technicalities.
-Call us at 702-DEFENSE (702-333-3673) for a free consultation today.
+Call us for a free consultation today.